jpegleg/morpho-web2/README.md

 See https://github.com/jpegleg/morpho-web for using rustls instead of openssl and defaulting to TLSv1.3.

 Note that TLS hardening of cipher selections and TLS version (disabling TLSv1.0 and TLSv1.1) applies in a version specific macro, defaulting to openssl 1.1.1 to apply the cipher spec.

+<b>Scan morpho2 before use to ensure TLS configurations are as desired.</b>

 ## tokio async io